domci/domci.github.io/_posts/2019-05-14-immoscout-scraper.md

 ```

 This function extracts what I earlier called meta-data.
 It downloads a search results page from [Immoscout](https://www.immobilienscout24.de/) and extracts ID and addresses of all 20 listed results.

-For that I use a python list comprehension to iterate through occurences of the HTML-Tag `<button>` with the class `button-link link-internal result-list-entry__map-link` and the title `Auf der Karte anzeigen`.
+For that I use a python list comprehension to iterate through occurrences of the HTML-Tag `<button>` with the class `button-link link-internal result-list-entry__map-link` and the title `Auf der Karte anzeigen`.
 From each occurence (iteration) it retrieves the information we are after and stores it in a neat [pandas](https://pandas.pydata.org/) DataFrame.

 ```python